StreetScienceCommunity/DNAnalyzer/README.md

 - In column “Max level” add new sum term +IF(ISNUMBER(X:X),1,0) in formula, where X is column for new added level

 - In column “Final score” change the range of cells, make sure that cells with a new added level are taken into account.

+#### Colour codes

+#aabeff4b - footer and header colours
+#b1c4ff1a - background colour
+#E5f0f9 - colour used in gforms and gsheets